 Hamelin bought John Dickinson Stationery in the UK in 2005 and subsequently changed the name of the company to Hamelin Brands, as we are known today.
 Hamelin Brands Ltd. is based in Red Lodge, near Bury St Edmunds in Suffolk .

 “At Hamelin Brands Ltd. we believe that everyone and everything matters.
 Selling to the UK’s biggest stationery wholesalers, retailers, grocery and online accounts we thrive in building a competitive advantage through our brands, service and commercial trailblazing.
-We believe a healthy business is a successful business and our IIP Gold award is testament to this.
-How we behave is the single most important contributor to our success and we live by our five values, Team Players, Ambitious, In the Detail, Personally Committed and Change Enthusiasts.”
+We believe a healthy business is a successful business and our IIP Platinum award is testament to this.
+How we behave is the single most important contributor to our success and we live by our five values, Team Players, Ambitious, In the Detail, Personally Committed and Leader of Change .”

 – Philip Beer, Managing Director –

 Red Lodge facility

 Our purpose-built office and distribution centre in Red Lodge, allows us to fulfill a commitment to continuously providing excellent service to our customers, and products to our consumers.

 Hamelin Brands Ltd.

 Hamelin Brands Ltd. is part of the Hamelin Group, a French family owned business stretching back five generations and over 150 years.
 Hamelin acquired the UK business John Dickinson Stationery Limited, based in Sawston Cambridgeshire, in 2006.
 In 2018, we changed the name of John Dickinson to Hamelin Brands Limited and moved to Red lodge.